CPAC attendee tests positive for coronavirus

 “A New Jersey hospital tested the person, and CDC confirmed the positive result,” said a statement by the American Conservative Union, the host of the event.

-The conference was attended by numerous high profile conservative political figures, including President Donald Trump and Vice President Mike Pence.
+The conference was attended by numerous high-profile conservative political figures, including President Donald Trump and Vice President Mike Pence.
 The organizer said the affected person had “no interaction” with Trump or Pence and did not attend events in the conference’s main hall.

+The conference took place February 26 to 29 in Fort Washington, Maryland, just outside the District of Columbia.

+Other prominent speakers at the conference this year included Senator Marsha Blackburn of Tennessee, Secretary of State Mike Pompeo and senior adviser to the President Jared Kushner.

-Reporting by Christopher Bing; Editing by Daniel Wallis
+Reporting by Christopher Bing; Editing by Daniel Wallis and Nick Zieminski